The dimension of a linear space is defined as the cardinality (i.e., the number of elements) of its bases.

 For the definition of dimension to be rigorous, we need two things:

 we need to prove that all linear spaces have at least one basis (and we can do so only for some spaces called finite-dimensional spaces);

-we need to prove that all the bases of a linear space have the same cardinality (this is the so-called Dimension Theorem).
+we need to prove that all the bases of a finite-dimensional space have the same cardinality (this is the so-called Dimension Theorem).

 We now prove that all the bases of a given linear space have the same cardinality.

 Proposition (Dimension theorem) Let be a linear space.
 Let and be two bases of .
 Then, .

 The proof is by contradiction.
 Suppose that .
 Then, we can assume without loss of generality that (you can always exchange the order of the two bases).
 Denote the first basis byand the second basis bySince is a basis, there exist scalars , ..., such thatAt least one of the scalars must be different from zero because otherwise we would have , in contradiction with our hypothesis that is linearly independent from the other elements of .
 Without loss of generality, we can assume that (if it is not, we can re-number the vectors in the basis).
 By the basis replacement theorem (see the lecture entitled Basis of a linear space, and in particular the proof of the theorem), we have thatis also a basis.
 Because is a basis, there exist scalars , ..., such thatAt least one of the scalars must be different from zero because otherwise we would have .
 Furthermore, one of must be different from zero because otherwise we would have which contradicts the hypothesis that and are linearly independent.
 We can assume without loss of generality thatso that we can apply the basis replacement theorem and form a new basisWe can proceed in this way until we get the basisBut we now have a contradiction: cannot be a basis because can be written as a linear combination of and, as a consequence, the vectors of are linearly dependent.
 Therefore, it must be that .